jhspetersson/git-task/README.md

 However, for the sake of sync with GitHub or Gitlab there are two config options to map remote `OPEN` and `CLOSED` statuses with local ones.

+Tasks can also have labels that are optionally synchronized with GitHub or Gitlab.

 ## Commands

 ### list